Phnom Penh hospitals, doctors and clinics, reputable pharmacies, pediatricians, and dental care.

-Khema Clinic and Maternity is the new popular spot among expats for prenatal care and, for those looking to have their baby in Cambodia, childbirth.
+Khema Clinic and Maternity is a popular spot among expats for prenatal care and, for those looking to have their baby in Cambodia, childbirth.
 The clinic has lots of doctors on staff and offers a full range of medical services, including vaccinations and emergency care (they even have anti-venom on hand).
-They’re an expat favorite due to the good quality of care and reasonable prices.
-A visit here will cost a fraction of the price of care at International SOS, for example.
+They’re an expat favorite due to their reasonable prices, but there have also been complaints that standards aren’t what they were a few years ago.

 Khema Clinic and Maternity

 18 Street 528, Toul Kork, Phnom Penh

 Embassy Medical Center is part of a faith-based charity, the Sihanouk Hospital Center of HOPE, which is working to rebuild Cambodia’s infrastructure and offer affordable care to Cambodia’s growing middle class.
 The center offers medical care for adults and children and has doctors training in internal medicine, women’s health, ENT (ear, nose and throat), and pediatrics.
 Care is provided by senior Khmer doctors, but expats go because there’s usually one or two American doctors on staff who will see clients for a fraction of the price charged by more expat-oriented clinics.

 Embassy Medical Center